 If you are applying for it, all rider coverage and premium cease.

-If you are unable to pay the premium in the grace time, you will have to reinstate it by showing evidence of good health and by paying the unpaid with interest.
+If you cannot pay the premium in the grace time, you will have to reinstate it by showing evidence of good health and paying the unpaid with interest.

-Extended-term insurance can be used to keep the original face amount for a specific term or period.
+Extended-term insurance can keep the original face amount for a specific term or period.

-Once it is changed to extended, you do not need to pay premiums anymore and you do not need to build more cash value.
-It will remain in force until the length of the term expires, that is the time when you no more have it.
+Once it is changed to extended, you do not need to pay premiums anymore and do not need to build more cash value.
+It will remain in force until the length of the term expires; that is the time when you no more have it.

 It should not be surrendered for cash if the face value of the plan remains the same.
 The individual can be covered under the policy where the length of the term will depend on how big the cash balance was at the time of forfeiture.

-This is used when you want to discontinue paying like retirement investment when a small amount as insurance is satisfactory.
-One just owns the amount from that point until they die.
+This is used when you want to discontinue paying retirement investments when a small amount of insurance is satisfactory.
+One owns the amount from that point until they die.

-Reduce paid-up financial solutions provide insurance based on the insured age and the amount can be less than the original face amount, however, the policy is completely paid up and may continue to get dividends and may remain in force for the life of the insured.
+Reduce paid-up financial solutions provide insurance based on the insured age, which can be less than the original face amount.
+However, the policy is completely paid up and may continue to get dividends and remain in force for the insured's life.

-Another provision is to set it up against loan where the amount exceeds the cash money and it automatically gets canceled on the predetermined terms.
+Another provision is to set it up against a loan where the amount exceeds the cash and automatically gets cancelled on the predetermined terms.